karlitos/SnapEngage-API-endpoint/README.md

 # REST API that acts as a proxy between Google QPX flight search API
-The API endpoint prototype with some data visualization for the snapengage chat API.
+The API endpoint prototype with some data visualization for the SnapEngage chat API.

+## Config
+Before start you need to put a corresponding SnapEngage API key to _public/chat.js_ and _config.json_ files.

 ### Install
 ```bash